Riverside Missionary Baptist Church

 The 42,500 square foot Property Maintenance Building (PMB) has been designed to replace an outdated and inefficient existing facility at another location.
 As the first building on a 32 acre master planned site, the PMB will establish an aesthetic for the entire development.
 The site is being developed as a municipal complex for six City of Memphis Facilities.
 The predominant design approach for the PMB was to create a building with form and mass to compliment the scale of the site.
 However, ultimately the building must be a functional and comfortable work environment.
 Therefore, sensitivity to the environment, durability and low maintenance were also all key design factors.
 Sustainable features include a 1,400SF glass enclosed Interior Courtyard to allow natural light to access spaces in the center of the building.
 In addition, roof mounted skylights permit extensive daylighting into the warehouse to greatly minimize electricity use.
 The pre-engineered structural system has also been designed to accommodate the weight of the future installation of solar panels.

-Teach for America (TFA) is a 501(c)(3) nonprofit organization focused on quality education that’s affordable to everyone.
-TFA volunteers teach in low-income urban neighborhoods for two years of service.
-TFA selected Self+Tucker Architects as the design team for the relocation of their office at Toyota Plaza to the new Crosstown Concourse.
-The design included a reduction of 5,486 RSF of office space and intertwined TFA’s core values of respect and humility with fresh, modern, and updated design features.
-Recycled materials were used in the furniture, steel countertops, and the finishes have recycled content.
-Other features such as the plywood panels and concrete floors were preserved in raw form.
-Energy efficient fixtures and the use of non-VOC paints helped to maximize daylight and allow for more natural light to occupy the space.
-Recycling stations were also added as a feature.
-A new concept called “hoteling” was incorporated into the design to allow for more flexibility as it relates to how the space is used and when it’s available to staff, volunteers, and trainees.
+Teach For America (TFA) is a 501(c)(3) nonprofit organization that finds, develops, and supports a diverse network of leaders who are committed to reimagining public education.
+To do this, they first make an initial two-year commitment to teach in high-need schools.
+Then, they go on to become lifelong leaders in the effort to end educational inequity.
+TFA selected Self+Tucker Architects as the design team charged with relocating its former Toyota Plaza office to a unique new space at Crosstown Concourse.
+The project required the reduction of 5,486 RSF of office space, as well as the visible infusion of Teach For America’s core values into fresh, modern design elements.
+Recycled materials were used in the furniture, steel countertops, and finishes.
+Recycling stations were also added.
+Other features such as the plywood panels and concrete floors were preserved in their raw form.
+Energy efficient fixtures and the use of non-VOC paints helped to maximize daylight and allow more natural light to fill the space.
+A new concept called “hoteling” was incorporated into the design to allow for more flexibility with respect to how and when space is accessed by the many staff, corps members, and program alumni who use the office as their home base.

-The Whitehaven Branch of the Tri-State Bank of Memphis is currently undergoing renovation.
 For more than 22 years, the Tri-State Bank of Memphis branch has operated as a full service Brick and Mortar location in Whitehaven.
-The existing building is approximately 3,800 square feet and is being expanded to approximately 4,500 square feet by adding two conference rooms under an existing canopy.
-This full service bank will be renovated to accommodate additional administrative offices.
-The space for existing banking operations will be significantly reduced to make room for the administration offices.
-The Universal Banker Workstations were custom designed by Self+Tucker Architects and will be installed to allow a new approach to banking at this location.
+The existing building is approximately 3,800 square feet and has been expanded to approximately 4,500 square feet by adding two conference rooms under an existing canopy.
+This full service bank was renovated to accommodate additional administrative offices.
+The space for existing banking operations was significantly reduced to make room for the administration offices.
+The Universal Banker Workstations were custom designed by Self+Tucker Architects and were installed to allow a new approach to banking at this location.

 Memphis Health Center